garyzhubc/STAT406-2017/Lecture22/README.md

 mi <- (1:n)[!complete.cases(dat)]
 ```

+Out of the n (52) rows in `x`, the ones with some missing coordinates are: 51, 52.

-Now we run 100 iterations of the EM algorithm, but convergence is achieved much sooner:
+Now we run 100 iterations of the EM algorithm, although convergence is achieved much sooner:

 ``` r
 # For this data we don't need many iterations